nmarsollier/viaduct/docs/README.md

-# viaduct.airbnb.tech
+# airbnb.io/viaduct

-This readme documents how to develop and deploy viaduct.airbnb.tech.
+This readme documents how to develop and deploy airbnb.io/viaduct.

 ## Stack